Skip to content

 • By selecting Auto-map knobs (new Knob Set) from the module Action menu.

-Creating a new Knob Mapping or MIDI CC Mapping
+Creating a new Knob Mapping or MIDI Mapping

 From the Patch View page: